Marketing Psychology: 5 Tips to Win Hearts (+ Examples)

 For example, if you are a recruiting company that works for big technology firms, then it makes sense to create geo-targeted ads for locations like Silicon Valley, Austin, and Lehi, Utah.

 There are hundreds of huge tech companies in these locations, and they are always looking for new talent.
-And anyone in these areas who need help with recruiting will start their search with a term like “recruitment company in Austin.”
+And anyone in these areas who needs help with recruiting will start their search with a term like “recruitment company in Austin.”

 Overall, geo-targeting ads provide the following benefits: